Are attacks on mail servers = reportable data protection incidents?

 Companies that discover that they have been affected should therefore report this immediately to the supervisory authority.
 However, if no data leakage could be detected, a report is probably not necessary, but should always be assessed by experts on a case-by-case basis.
 In any case, all incidents and measures should be documented and the IT systems should be checked regularly by experts.

-Professional advice and assistance is essential in this regard.
+Professional advice and help is essential.